COVID-19 Update: Our appraisal team is taking on new assignments, with some changes. Find out more at www.fmappraisals.com/covid-19

 - Workshop and Warehouse

-Appraisal Institute of Canada Licensed Commercial Appraisers.
-Our professional team of 9 includes; (3) AACI, P.App designated appraisers; (2) CRA, P.App (Canadian Residential Appraiser, Professional Appraiser) designated appraisers, dedicated office manager, research manager and 2 office administrators.
-Our professional staff is comprised of appraisers with accounting and construction backgrounds as well as appraisers who own and manage various types of apartment and commercial investment properties.
+Appraisal Institute of Canada Licensed Appraisers.
+Our professional team includes; (3) AACI, P.App (Accredited Appraiser Canadian Institute, Professional Appraiser) designated appraisers; (2) CRA, P.App (Canadian Residential Appraiser, Professional Appraiser) designated appraisers, research manager and 2 office administrators.
+Our appraisal team is comprised of appraisers who own and manage various commercial and investment type properties and who are competent and skilled in valuing a wide variety of Industrial Commercial Investment (ICI) type properties.
 All commercial assignments are completed by licensed AACI, P.App members of the Appraisal Institute of Canada.
 In summary holders of the AACI, P.App designation have a 4 year bachelors degree, 15 real estate courses through UBC, guided case study, minimum 2 years experience, written and oral examination.
+Click Staff for more information about our appraisal team.

 Our office has AACI, P.App designated commercial appraisers approved by national financial institutions and regional and local credit unions, mortgage brokers.
 We complete work for various municipal, provincial and federal government organizations including Saskatchewan Department of Highways, Saskatchewan Ministry of Agriculture, Public Works and Government Services Canada.
 We also complete litigation assignments and expert witness testimony for various local, regional and national law firms.
 David Fortier, AACI, P.App has been qualified as an expert witness by the Court of Queens Bench (Saskatchewan) and testified in open court.